 Click here to access the electronic COC Form: https://edisclosure.arizona.edu

-University approval is required prior to full-time University Employees entering into an Outside Commitment or Outside Employment.
+University approval is required prior to Full Time University Employees (0.50 FTE or greater) entering into an Outside Commitment or Outside Employment.

 Outside Commitments: (1) are professional and other activities that are related to a University Employee’s professional expertise, outside of their University duties and responsibilities; (2) are for the benefit of an external entity or individual and are not covered by a fully executed written agreement between the University and the external entity; and (3) require a time commitment.
 Outside Commitments include Outside Employment, independent contracts for consulting services, private consulting groups comprised of University Employees, volunteer/pro bono work, appointments at postsecondary educational institutions, and foreign components, as that term may be updated by the University’s Conflict of Interest Program.

 If in doubt as to whether approval is necessary, you are nonetheless encouraged to use the new Conflict of Commitment Form to apprise your department and college of the outside activity.

 Approval RequiredUniversity Employees with a 0.50 FTE or greater CANNOT start an Outside Activity until it has been approved.